Can Kratom Help With Migraine Headache Pain?

 The trigeminal nerve (an important nerve that controls the autonomic nervous system in the brain and other areas of the body) could become activated by pro-inflammatory molecules.

-Migraines and headaches are not the same thing.
+Migraines and headaches are not the same things.

 Headaches range from mild to severe, but migraines are always severe.
 They’re debilitating — causing throbbing, burning, or stinging pain in the head.
 Other symptoms often accompany the pain, including nausea, vomiting, temporary vision loss, sensitivity to light and sound, seeing spots or flashing lights, and dizziness.